paypal-examples/paypal-sdk-server-side-integration/docs/update-from-client-side-helpers-to-server-side.md

 - What is server-side code?

   Server-side code runs securely on a web server and is typically used to communicate with APIs and Databases.
-Here's a list of common server-side languages used to make websites: Node.js, PHP, ASP.NET, Ruby, Java.
+Common server-side languages used to make websites include Node.js, PHP, ASP.NET, Ruby, and Java.

 - What should I do if I do not have the ability to run server-side code?

-  We recommend using one of PayPal's partners to host your website like Wix, GoDaddy, Shopify, and Big Commerce.
+  We recommend using one of PayPal's partners to host your website like Wix, GoDaddy, Shopify, and BigCommerce.